Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 Now that we have the repo clone, we can go in it and put there some terraform automation scripts.
-As I metioned before we are going to use the terraform modules created by "ALT-F4-LLC".
+As I mentioned before we are going to use the terraform modules created by "ALT-F4-LLC".
 That modules incorporates all necessary resources of Terraform Cloud Provider that enable us to create, edit, delete projects and workspaces as we want.